Brian Blume

 Brian John Blume (January 12, 1950 – March 27, 2020) was an American game designer and writer, principally known as a former business partner of Gary Gygax at TSR, Inc., original publishers of the fantasy role-playing game Dungeons & Dragons.

 Biography

 Early life

-Brian Blume was born January 12, 1950, in Oak Park, Illinois to Melvin and Kathleen Blume, and grew up in Wauconda, Illinois with four brothers and three half-brothers.
-Blume began playing chess at age seven, and Gettysburg at age nine.
+Brian Blume was born January 12, 1950, in Oak Park, Illinois, to Melvin and Kathleen Blume, and grew up in Wauconda, Illinois, with four brothers and three half-brothers.
+Blume began playing chess at age seven, and the tabletop wargame Gettysburg at age nine.

 He was fascinated by history in junior high school and was involved in miniature wargaming in high school.
 After graduating as class valedictorian, Blume attended Wabash College, but left to become a tool and die making journeyman for his father's company for five years.

 Dungeons & Dragons and TSR

 Blume met Gary Gygax at the Gen Con game convention in Lake Geneva, Wisconsin.
 Gygax and his friend Don Kaye had recently formed Tactical Studies Rules in Lake Geneva in order to publish a new type of game that Gygax and Dave Arneson had developed, Dungeons & Dragons.
 Gygax and Kaye had each invested $1,000 into the venture but still did not have enough money to print the game.
 In December 1973, Blume offered to become an equal partner in the company for an investment of $2,000.
 Using Blume's money, the three partners printed a thousand copies of the new game and sold their first copy in January 1974.
 Blume and Gygax also co-authored the Warriors of Mars miniatures wargame adaptation.
 Before the end of 1974, the first printing of D&D had sold out, and demand for the game was skyrocketing.

 Just as the young company was gearing up to meet demand, unexpected disaster struck.
 Don Kaye, although only 36, suddenly died of a heart attack.
 Kaye had not made any specific provision in his will regarding his one-third share of the company, so his share of TSR passed to his wife Donna.
 In July 1975, Gygax and Blume reorganized their company from a partnership to a corporation called TSR Hobbies, with Gygax as president.
 Gygax owned 150 shares, Blume owned the other 100 shares, and both had the option to buy up to 700 shares at any time in the future.
 But TSR Hobbies had nothing to publish — D&D was still owned by the three-way partnership of Tactical Studies Rules, and neither Gygax nor Blume had the money to buy out the share owned by Donna Kaye.
 Blume persuaded a reluctant Gygax to allow his father, Melvin Blume, to buy Donna's share, and that was converted to 200 shares in TSR Hobbies.
 In addition, Brian bought another 140 shares.
 The Blumes and Gygax formed the company's three-person board.